 Complying with all of the design criteria is sometimes difficult.
 It will require some judgment on the part of the designer to draw the necessary balance.
 However, it is necessary that the criteria be followed as closely as possible in order to achieve uniformity of traffic signal design.
 It is recognized that situations will occur where good engineering judgment dictates deviation from this Department policy.
-Any such deviation shall be detailed in writing and submitted for approval to the Manager of Traffic Signal and Safety Engineering (TSSE).
+Any such deviation shall be detailed in writing and submitted for approval to the Manager of Bureau of Traffic Engineering (BTE).

 It is not the intent of this section to reproduce all the information that is adequately covered by textbooks and other publications that are readily available to the designer.
 This section, when used in conjunction with engineering knowledge of traffic signal design and good judgment, should enable the designer to perform their job more efficiently.

 The terminology used in this section, unless stated otherwise, is as defined in the current addition of National Electrical Manufacturers Association (NEMA) Standard Publication No. TS-1, Part 1, entitled “Traffic Control Systems”.

 All traffic signal plans shall be produced in CADD utilizing Microstation to NJDOT and TSSE CADD standards.
 Non-compliance to CADD standards will result in plan rejection.

 • FHWA - Manual on Uniform Traffic Control Devices (MUTCD)

 • ITE - Transportation and Traffic Engineering Handbook